ShadyHanafy/Capstone-Project-Create-a-Customer-Segmentation-Report-for-Arvato-Financial-Services/Project_Details.md

 4. There are extra features in customers data that I decided to drop to match the general population data structure
 5. There are around 26 features with missing data more than 40 % of the records of the fearture in the general population data

-After data preparation and cleansing, now let's try to answer the above questions

 ## **Analysis Findings**
 ### **Data Cleaning and transforming**